Uberi/University-Notes/PHIL145/PHIL145.md

 We then evaluate the relevancy of the premises:

 * Only relevant premises can support the conclusion.
-* Many premises are relevant only when linked together, so this is evaluating groups of premises.
+* Many premises are relevant only when linked together, so this step is evaluating groups of premises.
 * The diagram often helps here.
 * **Positive relevance** is when the truth of $X$ counts in favour of the truth of $Y$.
 We say $X$ is positively relevant to $Y$.
 * **Negative relevance** is when the truth of $X$ counts against the truth of $Y$.
 We say $X$ is negatively relevant to $Y$.